Skip to main content

 Can cats get addicted to or ingest too much catnip?

 The good news is that catnip is pretty low-risk.
 According to PetMD, cats can’t experience opioid withdrawal, so even if you give your cat catnip every day, he won’t become addicted to it.
-It is possible for your cat to develop a mild tolerance with frequent exposure to catnip, so keep catnip as a special treat if you want your cat to be able to enjoy the full effects.
+It is possible for your cat to develop a mild tolerance with frequent exposure to catnip, so keep this as a special treat if you want your cat to be able to enjoy the full effects.

 Cats also can’t overdose on catnip.
 If they ingest a lot of it, they might experience some digestive upset, including vomiting and diarrhea, but this is rare.